 Sometimes, the pressure of making a delivery on time can cause an otherwise reliable driver to make a poor decision.
 Unfortunately, that decision to get behind the wheel while tired can lead to an accident.

 Driving a truck is not the same as driving a typical passenger vehicle.
 There are more components to be mindful of, and the truck itself may be harder to control.
 Braking is one particular area where truck drivers have to exercise more caution.

-According to the Insurance Institute for Highway Safety, trucks with loaded trailers need 20 to 40 percent more clearance to stop safely.
+According to the Connecticut Department of Transportation, trucks with loaded trailers need 20 to 40 percent more clearance to stop safely.
 If a truck driver approaches braking the way they do with a passenger vehicle, they will likely crash into something.
 Better training can help truck drivers fully understand the machines they are working with.
 They will also be safer on the road as a result.